Ready to get started with social media marketing for your dental office? Great!

 Your social media audience

 Do you have personas defined for your ideal dental patients?
-If so, then you already have a clear picture of who you are trying to engage with through social media.
+If so, then you already have a clear picture of who you are trying to engage with through your dental social media.
 If you don’t have personas mapped out, then at least try to clarify the characteristics of your “best” patients.
 Age, gender, family size, income, and interests are some of the primary traits to consider.
 Sharing content that is tailored for that audience will greatly increase the amount of engagement you generate, as well as the size of the online following you build.

 If you’re starting from scratch and don’t really have a following, you may need to pay to boost your content and get it out in front of new people.
 Sharable content will help your audience grow organically.
 Also try to get your team members involved and encourage employees to share social posts with their own connections to help your reach expand faster.